wnameless/workbook-accessor/README.md

 A friendly workbook writer and reader for Java based on Apache POI

 ##Purpose
-Sometimes, you only need to do simple jobs with workbook files.<br>
+Sometimes, you only need to do simple jobs with workbook files(Excel, Spreadsheet...).<br>
 The workbook-accessor provides you an easy and convenient way to manipulate workbooks in a breeze.

 ##Maven Repo